spawnmason/randar-explanation/README.md

 ![lattice reduction](media/img2.png)

 So, you can visually see that this has a predictable structure, although it isn't quite a straight line anymore.
-This structure is called a lattice.
+This structure is called a [lattice](https://en.wikipedia.org/wiki/Lattice_(group)).

 A lattice is a set of points in space that are all integer multiples of some vectors that form a basis for the lattice.
 Lattices have the property that you can add together any of its points, and get to another point in the lattice (e.g. if `(1,2)` and `(500, 700)` are points in the lattice, then `(501, 702)` must also be a point in the lattice).
 These plots are (almost) lattices (you just have to shift all the points by a bit, because lattices technically have to include the `(0,0)` point, we'll do this later).
 The intuition for lattices is that they're conceptually a grid, but, squish squashed in some way.
 If you sorta tilt your head, you can see how you could take a grid of points, squish/tilt them, and get this plot.